Spain and Real Madrid legend Casillas retires - France 24

 "Today is both one of the most important and most difficult days of my sporting life, the time to say goodbye has arrived," he said on Twitter.

-Casillas joined Portuguese side Porto in 2015 after a tearful departure from Madrid but suffered a heart attack in May last year.
+Casillas joined Portuguese side Porto in 2015 after a tearful departure from Madrid.
+He suffered a heart attack in May last year.

 He lifted five La Liga titles and the Champions League on three occasions during his time at the Santiago Bernabeu.

+Former Italy captain Gianluigi Buffon, who played against Casillas on numerous occasions and is also seen as one of his country's finest ever goalkeepers, echoed Ramos and Del Bosque's praise.

+"They say competition makes us better than others but not perfect faced with ourselves.
+Maybe this futile pursuit of perfection is what made us who we are. #Grac1as Iker, without you, everything would have been less meaningful," Buffon tweeted.

-In June he said he was ending his bid to run for the presidency of the Spanish Football Federation (RFEF) due to the crisis caused by the coronavirus pandemic.
+In June, Casillas said he was ending his bid to run for the presidency of the Spanish Football Federation, because of the coronavirus pandemic.

 © 2020 AFP